roman-milk/roman-milk.github.io/a-lady-and-the-student.md

  "Thank you, master," she yelped with pleasure.
 She clung on to him, not wanting to leave his strong arms.

  "You must be a good little pet-girl, or I'll spank you," he warned her.
 "Go and get dressed.
 You have a meal to prepare," he chided her.
 He slapped her bare ass, to get her moving, and she scampered off in a perfect state of bliss.
-Report_Story #1